mmeyer2k/dcrypt-demo/README.md

 # dcrypt-demo

-A web demo for encrypting/decrypting data with dcrypt
+A web demo for encrypting/decrypting data with dcrypt.